 Over the next four years, the Hispanic Federation wants to plant over 2 million new trees.
-Stepping in as, Nespresso and the Hispanic Federation both have put $1 million each toward the project.
+Stepping in as critical investors, Nespresso and the Hispanic Federation both have put $1 million each toward the project.
 Starbucks and the Rockefeller Foundation each have committed about half a million dollars, and TechnoServe is training local farmers to optimize the project.
 The coffee plants are being donated by Starbucks.

-You can also help by donating directly to the.
+You can also help by donating directly to the Hispanic Federation.
 Through Sunday, every dollar you donate funds the planting of one coffee tree.
 Donating $10 gets you early access to the inaugural release of Nespresso’s Cafecito de Puerto Rico pods once they hit the market.

 Though there’s a lot of big, corporate names attached to the relief initiative, financial and technological resources will be directed toward local, small coffee growers with the goal of investing in a self-sustaining economy.
 “This important effort to revitalize Puerto Rico’s coffee sector will help to build the economy, bring back jobs and restore hope for so many of our brothers and sisters on the island,” said Rajiv.
 J. Shah, president of The Rockefeller Foundation, in a statement.